intel-analytics/BigDL-2.x/notebook/python/recommendation/README.md

 # Demo Setup Guide
-This notebook demostrates how to build neural network recommendation system with explict feedback using BigDL on Spark.
+These two notebooks demostrate how to build neural network recommendation system with explict feedback using Analytics Zoo and BigDL on Spark.

 ## Environment
 * Python 2.7